Dobuss/GameOn/README.md

 ## Available Scripts

 To start the server:
+- Install nodemon globally by running `npm install -g nodemon` in the terminal.
 - Navigate to server folder and run `npm start`
 - Server runs on port 3005.